minamino-aikido/minamino-aikido.github.io/docs/index.md

 * Support for [Google AdSense](https://www.google.com/adsense).
 * Image alignment control for markdown.

-## Layouts / Screenshot
+## Layouts

-3 types of layouts are exist:
+3 types of layouts are available:

 * Home - used as top index of the site.
 * Page - used for pages.